scalalandio/chimney/docs/source/cookbook/libraries-with-smart-constructors.rst

 would be rewritten to become ``String`` in the runtime, while prevent mixing ``Username`` values with other ``String``\s accidentally.

-Newtype ``Coercible`` type class `to allow generic wrapping and unwrapping <https://github.com/estatico/scala-newtype#coercible-instance-trick>`_ of ``@newtype`` values.
-This type class is not able to validate casted type, so it safe to use only if NewType is used as a wrapper around e.g. Refined Type which performs this validation.
+NewType provides ``Coercible`` type class `to allow generic wrapping and unwrapping <https://github.com/estatico/scala-newtype#coercible-instance-trick>`_ of ``@newtype`` values.
+This type class is not able to validate the casted type, so it safe to use only if NewType is used as a wrapper around another type which performs this validation e.g. Refined Type.

 .. code-block:: scala

+  import io.estatico.newtype.Coercible
+  import io.scalaland.chimney.Transformer

   implicit def newTypeTransformer[From, To](
-    implicit coercible: io.estatico.newtype.Coercible[From, To] ): Transformer[From, To] = coercible(_)
+    implicit coercible: Coercible[From, To]
+  ): Transformer[From, To] = coercible(_)

 Monix Newtypes
 --------------

 `Monix's Newtypes <https://newtypes.monix.io/>`_ is similar to NewType in that it tries to remove wrapping in runtime.
-However, it uses different tricks to achieve it.
+However, it uses different tricks (and syntax) to achieve it.

 .. code-block:: scala

   import monix.newtypes._

   type Username = Username.Type
   object Username extends NewtypeValidated[String] {
     def apply(value: String): Either[BuildFailure[Type], Type] =